 In 2016, Sanford convened a nonpartisan panel of retired N.C. justices and judges who created a new, but unofficial, congressional map for North Carolina to demonstrate how independent redistricting can work in the state.
 The panel was founded by Tom Ross, former UNC system president and the Terry Sanford Distinguished Fellow at the Sanford School of Public Policy and was led by former N.C.
 Supreme Court Chief Justices Rhoda Billings and Henry Frye.

 Faculty member Manoj Mohanan often conducts research in rural India.
-For example, Mohanan evaluated a program in western India which paid private doctors to offer hospital births to poor women.
+For example, he evaluated a program which paid private doctors to offer hospital births to poor women.
 But the program failed to increase the number of hospital deliveries or reduce related complications in part because it never reached the poorest mothers.

 Bill Gates cited the research in the forward to his book, Millions Saved: New Cases of Proven Success in Global Health.
 "What this case showed is that good intentions need effective, targeted delivery systems to make a real difference,” Gates wrote.
 "There is as much to learn from a health program that did not reach its goals as from one that did."